r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

                 Module objectives: Gather system information after succcessfully exploitation.
-                Addicionally we are going to load the msf/core/post/common module to use the API call 'cmd_exec()' to be able to execute bash commands remotelly in target display outputs and store to logfile.
+                Addicionally we are going to load the msf/core/post/common module to use the API call 'cmd_exec()' to be able to execute bash commands remotelly in target display outputs and store to logfile (store_loot).

 **cmd_exec**: http://rapid7.github.io/metasploit-framework/api/Msf/Post/Common.html#cmd_exec-instance_method<br />